[For low sodium, gluten-free pumpkin pie bars, go here.]

 TIPS ON BAKING TIMES:

-Here's what I've learned about baking times for this pie.
+Here's what I've learned about baking times for the pie.
 There are just 2 eggs in this pie.
 Many pumpkin pie recipes call for 3 eggs but I cut it down to 2 to decrease the sodium.
 As a result, the filling does not bake up quite as firm (the eggs give it that nice custardy texture) so I like to bake it a little bit longer.
 My preference is to bake for about 45 minutes, and then let it cool completely for a few hours, and refrigerate overnight before serving.
 But, if you let it bake for 45+ minutes, the filling will crack and some people don't like that (it doesn't bother me).
 If you bake for 40 minutes, you'll have a prettier pie but the center will be a little less firm.
 Either way, you need to let this pie cool completely and you should refrigerate a few hours (preferably overnight) before serving.

 Here's how the pie looks right out of the oven after 40 minutes of baking.
 Note how it jiggles in the middle.